 What happens when a newly requested release doesn’t meet this standard?

 If a newly requested release contains a security vulnerability and this standard is turned on, you will be warned that the release contains a standards violation.
-You can review the vulnerability and all related information before deciding whether to approve or deny the request.
-Approving the request creates an exception.
+You can review the vulnerability and all related information before deciding whether to approve or deny the request, or you can have Tidelift automatically deny it by selecting denied in the configuration.
+In either scenario, approving the request creates an exception.

 Creating and removing exceptions

-You can review the exceptions created for this standard by selecting Catalogs > Standards > Releases have no vulnerabilities > View exceptions.
+You can review the exceptions created for this standard by doing the following: